sjentsch/lsjDocs/Ch11/Ch11_tTest_08.rst

 ------

 .. [#]
-   This is a massive oversimplification.
+   Thit is a massive oversimplification.

 .. [#]
    Either that, or the Kolmogorov-Smirnov test, which is probably more traditional than the Shapiro-Wilk.
-Although most things I’ve read seem to suggest Shapiro-Wilk is the better test of normality, the Kolomogorov-Smirnov is a general purpose test of distributional equivalence that can be adapted to handle other kinds of distribution tests.
+Although most things I have read seem to suggest Shapiro-Wilk is the better test of normality, the Kolomogorov-Smirnov is a general purpose test of distributional equivalence that can be adapted to handle other kinds of distribution tests.
 In jamovi